A Grammar of Hypotheses for Visualization, Data, and Analysis: Limitations

-\textbf{Boundedness of the grammar: } We do not claim our grammar is capable of expressing every possible hypothesis that could be formulated with the English language.
+Our grammar is not capable of expressing \textit{every} possible hypothesis that could be formulated with the English language.
 Hypotheses are a complex subset of natural language and have been an ongoing object of study.
-Previous grammars for hypotheses have been contributed in literature\cite{chomsky:1956:three, van1991supporting, van1999cognitive, van2007issues}, but are typically limited to a specific domain application (e.g., electrical circuits\cite{kroeze2019automated}).
+Previous grammars for hypotheses have been contributed in literature\cite{chomsky:1956:three, van2007issues}, but are typically limited to a specific domain application (e.g., electrical circuits\cite{kroeze2019automated}).
 Similarly, our hypothesis grammar is restricted to performing analysis and posing questions and statements about data.